Hover and click on each image below.

 TEXAS ACE SUMMER TENNIS CAMP

 For ages 6-10 for typically developing students.
 The equipment: Smaller courts, smaller sized racquets starting from 17’’ (compared to 27’’ full-size racquets) and low-pressure balls (Red, Orange, Green) allow kids to start playing tennis at a much younger age.
-This lets them enjoy the sport and have fun without frustrations of having trouble handling full-size racquets and high and heavy bounce of regular tennis balls.
+This lets them enjoy the sport and have fun without the frustrations of having trouble handling full-size racquets and the high and heavy bounce of regular tennis balls.
 Let’s have some FUN!

 Adaptive and Unified Sports

 Adaptive and Unified Sports for all ages and abilities: